 To find out how much you could be entitled to, please call an adviser today.
 After they’ve assessed your claim, a personal injury lawyer could help calculate a more personalised estimate once your case is understood.

-Additional Damages You Could Claim Fibromyalgia
+Additional Damages You Could Claim In A Fibromyalgia Accident Claim

 When you begin your fibromyalgia compensation claims, your solicitor can use different ‘heads of loss’ to make your claim.
 Essentially, these are different elements to your claim that are used depending on how your suffering has affected you.
 Here are some of the elements they could use: